F-i-f/soft-brightness/README.md

   cut, and fixes can be applied there.
 - Rewrite `enable()` function as async in order to wait for the existence of `quickSettings._brightness`.
+- Hard-code width and height of the preferences window, since after converting it to use Adw, the default width is not large enough to contain all widgets.

 ### Version 34
 #### May 1, 2023